 The skills and knowledge described build a depth of experiences that directly enhance the 92nd’s ability to provide SOCEUR with governance specialists capable of operating in extreme polar environments.
 To specialize in winter warfare will not come with a diminished ability to map networks or identify and employ civil networks.
 On the contrary, the operating environment of the high north, with its robust and empowered indigenous autonomous communities, is an ideal environment for properly trained CATs.
 High north CATs provide the means to maintain access, presence, and influence in a region seeing increased Chinese interest and Russian posturing.
 We cannot wait for a crisis to develop this capability.

 Capt.
-Clayton Hudak is a special operations forces governance officer assigned to the 92nd Civil Affairs Battalion.
-He is currently deployed with 10th Special Forces Group as the executive officer for Task Group Black Sea.
-This summer, he spent three weeks in the high north assisting the Swedish Home Guard with exercise planning.
+Clayton Hudak is a civil affairs officer in the US Army.
 He holds a BA in international relations from Boston University’s Pardee School of Global Studies, where the late professor Michael Corgan ignited his interest in all things Arctic.

 The views expressed are those of the author and do not reflect the official position of the United States Military Academy, Department of the Army, or Department of Defense.